namantalreja/namantalreja/README.md

 - AI and machine learning

 ✍️ **Fun fact**
-- I once nearly persuaded Lewis Hamilton to send me a personalized birthday message.
+- I once nearly persuaded Lewis Hamilton to send me a personalized birthday message for my best friend.

 Feel free to connect with me at namangatech@gmail.com!